Massachusetts Family Law Attorneys

-Child Custody and Parenting Time
+Child Custody & Parenting Time

 - Litigation of child custody matters including legal and physical custody, primary custody versus shared physical custody, abuse and neglect, parental alienation, parental fitness and substance abuse, and removal cases.

-- Modification of existing custody orders, judgments and Parenting Plans.
+- Modification of existing custody orders, judgments, and Parenting Plans.

 - Contempt representation in actions to enforce custody orders and judgments.

-Prenuptial and Separation Agreements
+Prenuptial & Separation Agreements

-- Litigating prenuptial agreements to determine enforceability and terms.
+- Litigating Prenuptial Agreements to determine enforce-ability and terms.

-Our Divorce and Family Law Resources
+Divorce & Family Law Resources

-Questions about Massachusetts divorce and family law?
 Visit our Massachusetts divorce and family law resource pages:

 - Lynch & Owens Divorce & Family Law Blog

-- The Lynch & Owens Divorce Series by Josey Lyne Payne
+- The Lynch & Owens Divorce Series

 - Frequently Asked Questions: Divorce in Massachusetts